-Revenue from contracts with customers is recognized when control of the promised goods or services is transferred, in the amount that reflects the consideration the Organization expects to be entitled to in exchange for those goods and services.
-Special events revenue is classified as exchange transactions and follow ASU 2014-09, Revenue from Contracts With Customers, accordingly revenue is recorded at a point in time when the performance obligations are met.
-The Organization has elected to opt out of all (or certain) disclosures not required for nonpublic entities.
-The transaction price is based on an agreed upon price ticket price for the event.
+Special events revenue is classified as exchange transactions and follows ASU 2014-09, Revenue from Contracts with Customers.
+Accordingly, revenue is recorded at a point in time when the performance obligations are met.
+The Organization has elected to opt out of all disclosures not required for nonpublic entities.
+The transaction price is based on an agreed upon ticket price for the event.
 Performance obligations are satisfied at the point in time when the event occurs.

 Amounts received in advance for future events are recorded as deferred revenue in the statements of financial position.
-There was no deferred revenue at December 31, 2022.